 You'll likely begin by seeing your family doctor or your child's pediatrician.
-You may be referred to a specialist in ear, nose and throat (ENT) disorders (otolaryngologist) if the problem has been persisting for some time, is not responding to treatment, or has occurred frequently.
+You may be referred to a specialist in ear, nose and throat (ENT) disorders (otolaryngologist) if the problem has persisted for some time, is not responding to treatment or has occurred frequently.

-Before your appointment talk to your older child about questions the doctor may ask him or her, and be prepared to answer questions on behalf of your child as necessary.
-Most questions for adults will address the same issues.
+If your child is old enough to respond, before your appointment talk to the child about questions the doctor may ask and be prepared to answer questions on behalf of your child.
+Questions for adults will address most of the same issues.

 Tests and diagnosis

-Your doctor can usually diagnose an ear infection or another condition based on the symptoms you describe and a relatively simple office exam.
-The doctor will likely use a lighted instrument to look at the ears, throat and nasal passage.
+Your doctor can usually diagnose an ear infection or another condition based on the symptoms you describe and an office exam.
+The doctor will likely use a lighted instrument (an otoscope) to look at the ears, throat and nasal passage.
 He or she will also listen to your child breathe with a stethoscope.

 What a diagnosis means